KBNLresearch/ipmlab/doc/userGuide.md

 Subsequently Ipmlab starts processing the floppy.
 This involves the following steps:

-1. Establish, if possible, the media type and device type using the Windows API (as described [here](https://www.bitsgalore.org/2022/06/14/identification-of-physical-storage-media-with-python-and-the-windows-api)).
-2. Extract the contents of the medium to an image file using IsoBuster, and have IsoBuster generate a file listing in [Dfxml](https://en.wikipedia.org/wiki/Digital_Forensics_XML) format.
-Beware that Isobuster will launch in a separate window (the window minimizes briefly after IsoBuster starts, and it automatically disappears after it is finished).
+1. Extract the contents of the medium to an image file using Aaru (Aaru also creates a metadata sidecar files and some other files).
-3. Compute SHA-512 checksums for all generated files.
+2. Compute SHA-512 checksums for all generated files.
-4. Add an entry for the carrier in the *batch manifest* (explained further below).
+3. Add an entry for the carrier in the *batch manifest* (explained further below).

 ## Process more carriers